zhengyangyong/servicecomb-guide-develop-a-edge/README.md

-This is a guid project for tech how to develop a micro-service using ServiceComb Java Chassis.
+This is a guid project for tech how to develop a edge service with basic routing using ServiceComb Java Chassis.

 Initial is the incomplete project for you to start.